Read by product builders at teams like

 What is Unicorn Club?

 Unicorn Club is a free weekly read about what makes good digital products work.
-Each issue looks at one product decision, detail, or trade-off and works through why it matters.
+Each issue starts with one useful product moment, then works through the decision, the details, the trade-off, and what you can take from it.

 Who is Unicorn Club for?

-People who design, build, lead, or improve digital products.
-That includes product designers, UX and UI designers, design engineers, front-end developers, product managers, founders, and anyone who cares about the quality of what actually ships.
+People who build, shape, and improve digital products: product designers, UX/UI designers, design engineers, front-end developers, product managers, founders, leads, and anyone who cares about the quality of what actually ships.

 What do you send each week?